© 2026 WNIJ and WNIU

 City crews took advantage of "false spring" this past week to complete leaf pick-up for the season.

-Listeners should remember that right in the midst of the regular leaf pick-up schedule last fall, our region was hit with an early snow dump that made completion of regular operations impossible.
-However, as the weather shifted, city crews took back to the streets to pick up the leaf debris that had previously been covered by snow and ice.
+During the regular leaf-pickup schedule last fall, an early snowstorm made completion impossible.
+As the weather shifted, city crews returned to the streets to collect leaf debris previously covered by snow and ice.

 Regular leaf pick-up will begin again in the fall.